The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Results

-We split the sample into a quiescent sub-sample and a star-forming sub-sample.
-We set a maximum boundary in stellar mass at $10^{11}M_\odot$, which corresponds to haloes with a mass of $\sim5\times10^{12}M_\odot$ \citep[using the stellar to halo mass relation from][]{moster13}, well below the halo mass of groups and clusters.
+We split the sample into a quiescent subsample and a star-forming subsample.
+We set a maximum boundary in stellar mass at $10^{11}M_\odot$, which corresponds to haloes with a mass of $\sim5\times10^{12}M_\odot$ \citep[using the stellar-to-halo-mass relation from][]{moster13}, well below the halo mass of groups and clusters.
 We then search for the lower stellar mass boundary so that both samples have a mean mass of $\log_{10}(M^*/M_\odot)\sim10.7$, around the turn over (knee) of the stellar mass function, often called $\mathcal{M}^*$ \citep[][]{Ilbert2013AA...556A..55I}.
 We name these samples QU\_M10.7 for the quiescent galaxies and SF\_M10.7 for the star-forming galaxies.
-The mean redshift of each sample is close: 0.2 for QU\_M10.7 and 0.23 for SF\_M10.7, a 0.3 Gyr difference.
-The sSFR of QU\_M10.7 is more than 100 times smaller than that of SF\_M10.7.
-Their redshift and stellar mass distributions are shown in Fig. \ref{fig:subm1:107:comparison:hist:comparison}; the SF sample is biased towards higher redshift and lower mass galaxies compared to the QU sample.
+The mean redshift of each sample is close: 0.2 for QU\_M10.7 and 0.23 for SF\_M10.7, that is, a 0.3 Gyr difference.
+The sSFR of QU\_M10.7 is more than 100 times lower than that of SF\_M10.7.
+Their redshift and stellar mass {normalized cumulative distributions} are shown in Fig. \ref{fig:subm1:107:comparison:hist:comparison}; {the SF sample is biased towards higher redshift and higher stellar mass} compared to the QU sample.

-The galaxies in these samples typically live in dark matter haloes of $5-50\times10^{11}\;M_\odot$ with a mean at $\sim1.6\times10^{12}\;M_\odot$, where the conversion of baryons into stars is thought to be the most efficient \citep{behroozi13a, moster13}.
+The galaxies in these samples typically reside in dark-matter haloes of $5-50\times10^{11}\;M_\odot$ with a mean at $\sim16\times10^{11}\;M_\odot$, where the conversion of baryons into stars is thought to be the most efficient \citep{behroozi13a, moster13}.
 At this stellar mass, \citet{Velander2014MNRAS.437.2111V} found that the red galaxies reside in denser environments than blue galaxies.
-They measured the host halo mass of blue and red $\sim\mathcal{M}^*$ galaxies, and found that it was comprised between 1-3$\times10^{12}$M$_\odot$ for both.
-Based on these results, we conclude that the samples QU\_M10.7 and SF\_10.7 are hosted on average by similarly massive haloes, and, importantly, live in different environments.
+These latter authors measured the host halo mass of blue and red $\sim\mathcal{M}^*$ galaxies, and found that it was comprised between 1-3$\times10^{12}$M$_\odot$ for both.
+Based on these results, the samples QU\_M10.7 and SF\_10.7 are hosted on average by similarly massive haloes, and, importantly, reside in different environments.